unfoldedcircle/core-api/README.md

 ### Develop integration drivers

-Since we are providing an API and not an SDK for a specific programming language, one can develop external integrations in any language which is capable running a WebSockets server and handling JSON data.
+Since we are providing an API and not an SDK for a specific programming language, one can develop external integrations in any language that is capable of running a WebSockets server and handling JSON data.

 The downside of an API is that more low-level coding is required.
 In our case this involves running a WebSocket server, handling the connections from the Remote device, and parsing the JSON payload in the WebSocket text messages.